psigmasoft/BeatSliceRemix/README.md

 3. **Preview Slices**: Click on any slice to hear just that segment
 4. **Reorder**: Drag slices on the waveform to rearrange them in your desired order
 5. **Refine**: Delete unwanted slices or duplicate slices for variation
+6. **Randomise** (Optional):
+   - **Shuffle**: Click the shuffle button to randomly reorder your current slices.
+Each click generates a new random arrangement
+   - **Randomise**: Click the dice button to generate entirely new slices at random positions throughout the audio
+   - Click **Done** to exit randomisation mode and return to normal editing
-6. **Export**: Click Export to download your rearranged beat as a WAV file
+7. **Export**: Click Export to download your rearranged beat as a WAV file

 ## Project Structure